mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/07-Other-Interesting-Submissions.md

 **Table::Row and Table::Column**:

 * references the Table's @matrix and the respective collection (rows or columns) it belongs to in @proxy
-* keeps track of its @index within the collection
+* keeps track of its own @index within the collection
-* takes care of operations within an individual row or column like:
+* takes care of operations within an individual row or column, such as:
     * mapping the row or column values
     * deleting the row or column
     * accessing row or column elements (cells)